jephmann/worksearch/README.md

 Until the project approaches a sense of "completion", I am not actively soliciting advice for a while.
-Regardless, should you feel compelled to advice, may your criticism please be constructive.
+Regardless, should you feel compelled to advise, may your criticism please be constructive.

 I reserve the right to ignore any other kinds of criticism. ;)